kreativai/slate/source/index.html.md

 `POST /teams/me/gallery`

 Please upload your images one at a time in PNG or JPEG format.
+You must specify non-empty filename as part of the `form-data` body.

 This endpoint is synchronous.
 Once it returns, the `data.task.status` of the corresponding document is guaranteed to be `complete`.